AECOM (ACM)

 12. Is Now The Time To Buy AECOM?

-AECOM’s business quality ultimately falls short of our standards.
-First off, its revenue growth was uninspiring over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
-And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its backlog declined.
-On top of that, its projected EPS for the next year is lacking.
+AECOM isn’t a terrible business, but it doesn’t pass our bar.
+For starters, its revenue growth was weak over the last five years, and analysts expect its demand to deteriorate over the next 12 months.
+And while its astounding EPS growth over the last five years shows its profits are trickling down to shareholders, the downside is its projected EPS for the next year is lacking.
+On top of that, its backlog growth has disappointed.

-AECOM’s P/E ratio based on the next 12 months is 19.4x.
-While this valuation is reasonable, we don’t really see a big opportunity at the moment.
+AECOM’s P/E ratio based on the next 12 months is 18.8x.
+This valuation multiple is fair, but we don’t have much faith in the company.
 We're fairly confident there are better investments elsewhere.

 Although the price target is bullish, readers should exercise caution because analysts tend to be overly optimistic.
 The firms they work for, often big banks, have relationships with companies that extend into fundraising, M&A advisory, and other rewarding business lines.
 As a result, they typically hesitate to say bad things for fear they will lose out.
 We at StockStory do not suffer from such conflicts of interest, so we’ll always tell it like it is.